-In Wisconsin, we love our traditions – but we also love to reinvent them.
-And few capture the spirit of reinvention quite like the Roelli family.
+In Wisconsin, we love our traditions – but we also love to build on and reinvent them.
+And few capture Wisconsin's spirit of reinvention quite like the Roelli family.

 When the first Roelli, Adolf, came to America in the early 1900s, he was a trained cheesemaker looking for a better life.
 And like so many other European immigrants, he discovered that Wisconsin was the perfect place to reinvent the cheesemaking tradition he learned back home.